 Aspects of MSP:

 It is important that early preparation and planning takes place to ensure that safety at sea and navigation requirements are adequately addressed.
 Therefore, maritime authorities should be proactive in the development of MSP rather than reactive.
+As there are many different interests involved in MSP it is important that all maritime authorities, especially the AtoN authority, are involved in an early stage and are prepared to contribute to the planning process.
+These authorities should therefore have the necessary data available and have a clear understanding of the risks involved.
+It is equally important that the MSP leading authority is aware of the maritime concerns, needs and risks

-The following aspects may be considered in developing marine spatial plans to ensure that navigational safety is included:
+The following aspects may be considered in developing marine spatial plans:

+Safety of navigation

-Economic impacts such as shipping and fisheries industries;
+Economic and environmental impacts of activities such as shipping and fisheries industries;

 Energy targets (e.g. renewable energy capacity);